Cars - NL Host Nation

 General

-The nearest parking facility to the Ministry of Foreign Affairs is the Q-Park Rijnstraat.
+The nearest parking facility to the Ministry of Foreign Affairs is Q-Park Rijnstraat.

 Using a chauffeur-driven car

-Members of the diplomatic corps using a chauffeur-driven car to visit the Ministry (marked ‘1’ on the map below) may use the VIP entrance at Schedeldoekshaven (marked ‘2’ on the map below) after making an appointment with the Ministry.
+Staff of an international organisation using a chauffeur-driven car to visit the Ministry (marked ‘1’ on the map below) may use the VIP entrance at Schedeldoekshaven (marked ‘2’ on the map below) after making an appointment with the Ministry.
 You are advised to make arrangements well in advance with the secretariat of the Protocol Department, tel. +31 (0)70 348 4905.
-After passing through the vehicle gate the chauffeur should leave the passenger at the entrance to the building, where the latter should identify him/herself to the security officer on duty and state the reason for the visit.
+After passing through the vehicle gate the chauffeur should leave the passenger at the entrance to the building, where the latter should identify himself/herself to the security officer on duty and state the reason for the visit.
 The security officer will then contact the Ministry official with whom the visitor has the appointment.
 In the meantime the chauffeur can park the car in the VIP garage and await the passenger’s return.

 Delivery of documents